What’s going on in China that affects the M&A game?

 Having learned a bit about China’s policies and economic change, we now look at what the Chinese market has in store for investors.
 Firstly, the country’s market is still focused on domestic deal activities.
 “It has never been more competitive on the ground,” says Matt Fish, at KPMG.
 This domestic competition is closely related to the national strategy, where Chinese money, national companies, and state-owned enterprises will continue to be the primary driver and players.

-Keeping in mind the national strategy, Rong Wang suggests that foreign investors should focus on areas that need functional development, extra capital, and highly skilled human capital for growth.
+Keeping in mind the national strategy, Grace suggests that foreign investors should focus on areas that need functional development, extra capital, and highly skilled human capital for growth.
 These sectors include software services, new energy, advanced manufacturing, and electronics for electric cars.
 “For example, some regional Chinese governments offer subsidies for new energy and electronics, electric cars, and manufacturing.
 And they are actively seeking investment to support business growth in their areas,” says Rong Wang.
-So these regions could prove attractive, especially for private equity investors.
+So, these regions could prove attractive, especially for private equity investors.